90 Degree by Reflex High Waist Powerflex Review

 Another thing we've noticed with personal pairs of this pant in the past is that they tend to lose their shape when they start to become worn out.
 Since this material is on the thin side, if you are looking for a versatile pair to take on hikes or rock climbing, we'd go with something thicker, like the Patagonia Centered Tight.
 The material on those pants will weather an encounter with a prickly plant or rough rock better than most.

-These pants cost around $30.
-The list price varies a little on Amazon but is always $30 on the 90 Degree website.
+The list price varies a little on Amazon but is a reasonable price.
 They aren't the best at any one thing, but they are an incredibly decent pair for the price.

 The 90 Degree by Reflex High Waist Powerflex is breathable and easy to move it, but the fabric is not as nice against the skin as some of the more expensive models in this review, like the Lululemon Align II, Alo High-Waisted Airbrush, or the Beyond Yoga Caught in the Midi High Waisted leggings.
 They also won't break the bank, so if you're tired of spending ridiculous sums of money on something you're just going to sweat in, then these are the yoga pants for you.